zhaojiqiao/tilelang-npu/CONTRIBUTING.md

 ## Repository Setup

-To run the build, you need to have the BitBLAS repository cloned to your computer.
+To run the build, you need to have the TileLang repository cloned to your computer.
 After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `python`:

 ```bash
 python setup.py install